paulbradish/awesome-digital-marketing/README.md

 ### A Note From the Creator

 Hello, my name is Paul Bradish.
-I first encountered digital marketing by way of search engine optimization (SEO) after learning “how to do HTML" in the mid '90s.
+I first encountered digital marketing by way of search engine optimization (SEO) after learning "how to do HTML" in the mid '90s.
 A few years later it would become my career, and I've been in the industry now for nearly two decades.
 I've seen digital marketing grow from mostly theory and hype into something far more pragmatic and scientific.
 While I've enjoyed taking part in those changes, there are far more complexities to contend with now than ever before.
 Not just in algorithms and pivot tables, but also when cutting through the noise of services, vendors, gurus, experts, coaches, and consultants- all of whom would have you believe they are worth every first (and last) moment of your time.

 So in a gesture of goodwill, I lay my cards on the table. _My_ master list now belongs to _you_.

----

-## Rules

-1. Personal and contributor recommendations only.
-2. Do your due dilligence.
-3. Affiliate links are never allowed.
-4. If there is a sponsor, they will be noted as such.
-5. Do your due dilligence.
-6. When in doubt, I prune it from the list.
-7. When in doubt, I leave it off the list.
-8. Do your due dilligence.

-If you have any questions, concerns, or are in need of guidance don't hesitate to [reach out to me directly](https://paulbradish.com/contact-me/).

----

 ## Contents